Learning CenterLearning Topics

-Data lakes are an open-ended form of data storage that allows organizations to easily collect and store data from various data sources in different formats (both structured and unstructured data).
+Data lakes are an open-ended form of cloud storage that allows organizations to easily collect and store data from various data sources in different formats (both structured and unstructured data).
 Instead of processing data as it comes through, it’s stored and can be processed as needed.
 Storing data this way is efficient, simple, and cost-effective.

 Many data scientists or data engineers in most organizations use the data lake as the first point of landing for all raw data — like a staging area.
 Then when a use case (like analysis, reporting, or machine learning) and schema have been defined, significant data is cleaned up and moved to the data warehouse.
 There it’s easy to find and ready to use.

 How a data lake differs from a data warehouse

 While data lakes can store various types of data (structured, semi-structured, and unstructured data), a data warehouse only stores structured or semi-structured data.
 The format (schema) in which data can be stored is predefined before storage.
 This creates a lot of upfront work and limits what types of data can be stored.
 Compared to a data lake that ingests data from different data sources in different formats, a data warehouse needs all incoming data to be cleaned up or processed into a consistent format before storage.

 You can think of data lakes and warehouses as complementary rather than competing tools.
 Since the introduction of the data lake, many organizations have adopted data lakes in addition to data warehouses.

 Over the past few years, more and more platforms have been using data lakes.
 But as this approach has risen in popularity in recent years, it’s still often misunderstood and sometimes even confused with data warehouses.
 Make no mistake: These are two totally different tools for data storage, each with unique advantages and challenges.

 Data lake architecture